ZeitgeberH/patchview/docs/installation.rst

 You can download the zip file from the release page.
 After unzipped it into a folder, you can directly double click the excutable file to start the app.
 No python installation is needed.
-To remove the app ,just delete the whole folder.
+To remove the app, just delete the whole folder.

 Pip install
 --------------

-To install PatchView via `pip`_, We recommand create a virtual python enviroment first.
+To install PatchView via `pip`_, We recommand creating a virtual python enviroment first.
+If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.

 If you use conda, you can do this by: